STRAN90/Milestone-project-2/README.md

 ### Features

-The website is composed of one page.
+The maths game is composed of one webpage.
 The page on the website will have:

-- An simple and colorful page structure so that the user can easily start the game.
+- An simple and colourful page structure so that the user can easily start the game.
 - "Start" button - starts the game for the user.
 - Instructions of how to play.
 - "Reset" button - user can reset the game and play again.